YangLab/CIRCexplorer2/docs/modules/align.md

 would be skipped.
 It is useful for poly(A)+ RNA-seq.
 5. You could offer multiple fastq files (or compressed files) separated by spaces.
 6. Only single-end RNA-seq is supported.
 It is recommended to convert paired-end RNA-seq to single-end RNA-seq before alignment.
+7. It will overwrite the output directory automatically, so please be careful when setting the path of output directory.

 ## Output